kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // An active responder should currently interact with the eviction process by updating
     // .status.responders, where .name is the active responder name.
 ResponderStatus fields
     // should be periodically updated to indicate the progress or completion of the eviction process.
-    // If .status.responders[].heartbeatTime field is not updated within 20 minutes, the eviction
+    // If .status.responders[].heartbeatTime field is not updated within the heartbeat deadline defined
-    // request is passed over to the next responder.
+    // by the Eviction API (currently 20 minutes), the eviction is passed over to the next responder
+    // with a lower priority.
 Only one responder can be active at a time.
     ResponderStateActive ResponderStateType = "Active"

     // ResponderStateInterrupted means that the responder has failed to start or failed to update